Ancient Bronze Spoon Linked to Blood Rituals and Divination Unearthed on the Isle of Man

 A remarkable 2,000-year-old bronze spoon discovered on the Isle of Man provides rare evidence of ancient ritualistic practices in Europe.
-Found on private land by a local resident, the artifact is believed to have been used by an Iron Age shaman for divination.
+A local resident found the artifact on private land.
+Experts believe an Iron Age shaman used it for divination.

 A Rare and Significant Find

-Shaped like a strawberry, the bronze spoon dates back to between 400 BCE and 100 BCE and is one of only 28 similar examples discovered across Europe.
+Shaped like a strawberry, the bronze spoon originated between 400 BCE and 100 BCE.
+Researchers have documented only 28 similar examples across Europe.
 Experts suggest it may have played a role in interpreting the future through ritualistic means.

 Allison Fox, Archaeology Curator at Manx National Heritage, emphasized the significance of the discovery: “Though referred to as a ‘spoon,’ this is an extraordinary find that indicates potential ritual activity on the Isle of Man.”